 Safety Report Glossary

-TV Weight W/ Trailer Attached: Gross weight of the TV with the trailer attached.
-This weight should not exceed the TV GVWR.
+TV Weight W/ Trailer Attached: Gross weight of the tow vehicle (TV) with the trailer attached.
+This weight should not exceed the TV gross vehicle weight rating (GVWR).

 TV Weight: Gross weight of the TV without a trailer attached.

 Trailer Kingpin Weight: Gross weight of the kingpin or gooseneck that sits on the hitch.

 Trailer Gross Weight: Gross weight of the trailer.
 This should not exceed the trailer GVWR.

 TV & Trailer Combined Weight: Gross combined weight of both the TV and trailer.
 This weight should not exceed the TV gross combination weight rating (GCWR).

 Vertical Load (Kingpin): This is the percentage of trailer gross weight that sits on the hitch.
 The recommended range for vertical load is 15 to 25 percent.